fbpx

 If you click this link and make a purchase, we earn a commission at no additional cost to you.

-And finally, if taking a full solar cover on and offer your large pool is too much of a pain (and you refuse to get a solar reel), then you can use solar rings.
+And finally, if taking a full solar cover on and off your large pool is too much of a pain (and you refuse to get a solar reel), then you can use solar rings.
 Just toss these round discs on your pool when you’re not using it to help gain and retain heat.

 Solar Rings For Pool Heating